ziqiangcui/CORE-RAG-ICML26/README.md

-# The official code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"
+# The code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"

 ## Download Data